agile-learning-institute/stage0_mongodb_api/REFERENCE.md

 ## Schema Processing

 The API processes collection configurations to manage MongoDB schemas, indexes, and data migrations.
-"Processing" a collection involves:

-I'm doing all right, maybe I'll come drop by tomorrow again?
+"Processing" a collection involves, first determining if the schema version in the collection configuration is greater than the current version, and if so then:
+- Removing any existing schema validation
+- Remove specified indexes (optional)
+- Run defined migrations (optional)
+- Add any new indexes (optional)
+- Apply new Schema Validation
+- Load Test Data (optional)

 ## Configuration Reference

 The API is configured through environment variables.
-With the exception of INPUT_FOLDER, the default values for most values should be all you need for local development:

 | Variable | Description | Default |
 |----------|-------------|---------|